Macon in Bibb County, Georgia — The American South (South Atlantic)

 By an Act of Congress (P.L.
 105-163) this historic building is named for United States District Judge "Gus" Bootle.
 Judge Bootle was born in Walterboro, S.C. on August 19, 1902, and attended Mercer University where he was awarded a law degree in 1925.
 Before becoming a judge, he served as United States Attorney during the administration of President Herbert Hoover, adjunct professor and acting Dean of the Walter F. George School of Law at Mercer, and while in private practice he was a leading trial lawyer.
 On May 20, 1954, he was appointed United States District Judge for the Middle District of Georgia by President Dwight D. Eisenhower, and he held that office with great distinction until his retirement in 1981.
 Of the 27 years Judge Bootle served this district, many were marked with great turmoil in this state and region.
 His wisdom, innate sense of fairness, and unfailing good humor earned him many friends and admirers among the members of the bar.
 Judge Bootle, through his courage and dedication to the law, is an example for the judges who follow him and a beacon to all who seek the protection of the Constitution of this great nation.

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
-In addition, it is included in the Former U.S. Presidents: #31 Herbert Hoover
+In addition, it is included in the Former U.S. Presidents: #31 Herbert Hoover , and the Former U.S. Presidents: #34 Dwight D. Eisenhower series lists.
+A significant historical date for this entry is June 29, 1998.

 Location.
 32° 50.222′ N, 83° 37.537′ W. Marker is in Macon, Georgia, in Bibb County.
-Marker is on Mulberry Street (Georgia Route 49) west of 3rd Street Lane, on the right when traveling west.
+It is on Mulberry Street (Georgia Route 49) west of 3rd Street Lane, on the right when traveling west.
 Marker is mounted at eye-level, directly on the subject building, just left of the Mulberry Street entrance.
 Touch for map.
 Marker is at or near this postal address: 475 Mulberry Street, Macon GA 31201, United States of America.
 Touch for directions.

 Also see . . .
 William Augustus Bootle Federal Building and United States Courthouse.
 Wikipedia entry:

 Judge Bootle was responsible for several landmark civil rights rulings in the state.
-In 1961, he ordered the University of Georgia to admit two African-American students, Hamilton Holmes and Charlayne Hunter, who were denied admission because of race.
-The
+In 1961, he ordered the University of Georgia to admit two African-American students, Hamilton Holmes and Charlayne Hunter, who were denied admission

-Photographed By Cosmos Mariner, September 13, 2018
+Photographed by Cosmos Mariner, September 13, 2018

 2. William Augustus Bootle Federal Building